 My pets are invaluable and are worth far more to me than just a dollar figure.
 They are my companions and they bring joy into my life that can’t be easily measured.
 However, the value that we place on our furry friends and other pets and the value the law places on them are two very different things.

-Traditionally, South Carolina’s courts consider pets to “personal property” muck like your TV or your car.
+Traditionally, South Carolina’s courts consider pets to be “personal property” muck like your TV or your car.
 Customarily, animals had value to their owners because they were raised for consumption, work, or fur.
 Basically, these animals had a “market price” value based on a price per pound.
-Then, in 1899 larceny case, a South Carolina court recognized for the first time that a dog had value other than “market value” because the dog provided amusement and service to the owner.
+Then, in an 1899 larceny case, a South Carolina court recognized for the first time that a dog had value other than “market value” because the dog provided amusement and service to the owner.
 Unfortunately, the law in South Carolina hasn’t progressed much since 1899.
 For example, in 1937, an owner brought a lawsuit to recover damages for her ten breeding dogs that had been poisoned to death.
 The owner sought $50 per dog an additional $2,500 for her emotional damage and for the pain and suffering the dogs endured.
 However, the court awarded the dog owner $500 replacement value of the dogs.
 In other words, the court only recognized these dogs as personal property.

 Gentlemen of the Jury: The best friend a man has in the world may turn against him and become his enemy.
 His son or daughter that he has reared with loving care may prove ungrateful.
 Those who are nearest and dearest to us, those whom we trust with our happiness and our good name may become traitors to their faith.
 The money that a man has, he may lose.
 It flies away from him, perhaps when he needs it most.
 A man’s reputation may be sacrificed in a moment of ill-considered action.
 The people who are prone to fall on their knees to do us honor when success is with us, may be the first to throw the stone of malice when failure settles its cloud upon our heads.